Belthasaran/rhtools/README.md

    }
 ```

-If you created a Hack and can supply these JSON fields for a Hack on SMWc,  then you can add these fields to your JSON file in hacks/<ID NUMBER>
+If you created a Hack and can supply these JSON fields for a Hack on SMWc,  then you can add these fields to your JSON file in hacks/<ID>

 Hacks not on SMWc require assignemnt of a unique ID number.
 For the time being, please use